carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

-When a World’s update is called, it subsequently calls update() for all Entities contained within it.
-In order to add specific actions to your Entity when it updates, you can override its update() function like we’ve done here.
-In this case, I’ve just added a simple trace that we will look for to tell if our Entity is updating.
-If you test the game, the trace message should appear once every frame, at the framerate specified in your Main class’ constructor (in this tutorial, I set it to 60 frames per second).
+When a World's update is called, it subsequently calls update() for all Entities contained within it.
+In order to add specific actions to your Entity when it updates, you can override its update() function like we've done here.
+In this case, I've just added a simple trace that we will look for to tell if our Entity is updating.
+If you test the game, the trace message should appear once every frame, at the framerate specified in your Main class' constructor (in this tutorial, I set it to 60 frames per second).

 > <img src="/uploads/default/14/dacb53854269762a.png" width="345" height="226">
 >